 Tommy, age 13, hung out with a popular crowd at school, but was very small for his age.
 Soon after the start of the school year, a girl from his class, Amy, began taunting Tommy about his size through social meda and emails.
 Amy also would continually challenge Tommy to perform physical activities for which he was incapable, like running around the school track in under 7 minutes, or jumping across a ditch.
 A month after Amy’s bullying began, Tommy responded in kind.
 He photoshopped an image from a pornographic site, putting Amy’s face on a girl in the picture.
 Tommy then circulated the photo to his classmates.

 When another student brought the photo to the attention of the administration, both Amy and Tommy were brought in for counseling.
 I suggested that the recognizing common issues technique might be a useful initial intervention to help both Amy and Tommy understand why their behavior was being directly addressed by the school.

 ♦ Step # 1 - Convey Realistic Concern

 The first step in the recognizing common issues technique is to convey realistic concern without undue anxiety.
 As you have experienced, people have competing natural inclinations to reduce tension as much as possible for comfort, and to increase concern as much as possible to assure attention to the situation.
 Intervention in this step may require individuals to:

 1. See the situation and its possible consequences objectively

-2. Recognize the participants level of concern
+2. Recognize the participant' level of concern.

-3. Recognize the needs of each participant
+3. Recognize the needs of each participant.

 4. De-escalate or escalate perceptions of the situation as necessary to achieve appropriate concern without excessive anxiety.